 Do you have a favorite British TV show or film?
 Are you passionate about Poldark or much prefer the delights of Downton Abbey?
 Whatever your preference, I want to take you on a tour of the best TV shows and film locations in the UK.

 Film locations in the UK

 I’m always amazed by how many questions I receive from readers about the period TV drama Poldark.
 It’s a series set in the 18th century, based on the novels from author Winston Graham.
 The story revolves around Ross Poldark, a British army officer who has returned to his home in Cornwall.

 It’s a show bursting with romance, drama and chivalry, and is a bit hit worldwide.
-However, as popular as the show — and its main show-runner — is, the locations are also worthy of a mention.
+However, as popular as the show — and its main front runner — is, the locations are also worthy of a mention.